definitelyewan/ByteStream/readme.md

 # ByteStream
 ByteStream is a stream library entirely written in C with a specific emphasis on different text encodings such as different unicode standards and ASCII.
-It only requires the standard C library and works on both Linux and Windows while compiled with either GCC or Clang.
+It only requires the standard C library and works on both Linux and Windows while compiled with either GCC, Clang, or MVSC.

 ByteStream Provides an easy way to initialize a stream from a file or directly by the caller.
 From this point, the caller can easily read and write to the stream from a supplied position or